j-alejandro-lopez/j-alejandro-lopez/README.md

 ## Hi there 👋

+## Current Projects

+### Game Development in Unity and Gamemaker Studio

+I am currently developing a 2-D sidescrolling beat'em up in Gamemaker studio as well as a 2.5D metroidvania style platformer in Unity.

+## Current Learnins

+### Python and SQL

+I am a chemical engineer by degree but I have found that my passion lies in development and as such am self-teaching in both Python and SQL.
+I have made the commitment to those languages.

 <!--
 **j-alejandro-lopez/j-alejandro-lopez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.